Pre-Professional FAQ

 How can I obtain the best pre-professional advice?

-The Associate Dean of the College of Science serves as Marshall University’s Pre-professional Officer, and can assist you with your preparation and choices.
-You may speak to the Associate Dean of the College of Science at any time if you need help or have specific questions.
+The Marshall University College of Science Medical Professions Pathways advisors [link] can assist you with course selection and navigating the complex application process, including timelines, personal statements, and recommendation letters.
 The College of Science Office of Student Services will assist you with class selection based on your ACT/SAT scores, Advance Placement classes, and goals.
-Juniors and Seniors are assigned to a faculty advisor who can assist you with upper-level course choices as well as career paths.
+Juniors and Seniors are assigned to a faculty mentor who can assist you with upper-level course choices as well as career paths.

-Requirements vary slightly among the professional programs.
+Requirements vary among the professional programs.
 You need to discuss your options with your advisors in order to meet the requirements for your undergraduate degree and professional area of emphasis.
-With careful planning, all requirements for graduation and application to professional programs can be met while acquiring an undergraduate degree.